-Matt Robson is a freelance cameraman, editor and film-maker.
+Matt Robson, a freelance cameraman, editor and film-maker, is an associate at Capital B Media.
 His credits include Life of Grime, Newsnight and Look North.
 As well as doing media training, Matt is experienced at producing films for websites and promotional DVDs.

-He has an MA in documentary film and television.
-Matt currently teaches camera techniques and editing at the University of Sheffield Journalism Department.
+Matt has an MA in documentary film and television, and currently teaches camera techniques and editing at the University of Sheffield Journalism Department.

-Mary Murtagh is an award-winning print and video journalist who spent 12 years working for some of the biggest regional papers in the UK.
-For the past five years she has been a specialist print, radio and television media trainer for the private and public sector.
+Mary Murtagh is an associate at Capital B Media.
+She is an award-winning print and video journalist who spent 12 years working for some of the biggest regional papers in the UK.
+For the past five years Mary has been a specialist print, radio and television media trainer for the private and public sector.
 She has trained everyone from neighbourhood police officers to NATO admirals.

 She also works as a public relations consultant and copywriter.

-Ben Rooth is an award-winning journalist, who has media-trained the chief executives of major international companies and senior Whitehall policymakers - among many other clients.
+Ben Rooth is an associate at Capital B Media.
+He is an award-winning journalist, who has media-trained the chief executives of major international companies and senior Whitehall policymakers - among many other clients.
 After graduating with an MA degree in journalism, he subsequently worked across TV, radio and print.
 Ben's career has seen him reporting from war zones - including Afghanistan - and interviewing everyone from prime ministers to David Attenborough and Alan Whicker, to the CEOs of FTSE 100-listed companies.
 In addition to working as a media trainer, he continues to work as a business journalist as well as a copywriter and PR on behalf of big businesses and large charities.

-Kathryn Reaney has wide experience in radio, television and newspapers.
+Kathryn Reaney, a former television presenter, is an associate media trainer at Capital B Media.
+Kathryn has wide experience in radio, television and newspapers.
 She has been a reporter and presenter for Yorkshire Television's Calendar News; an assistant producer on BBC Radio 4's Woman's Hour; a reporter and producer for BBC local radio and a district news editor for an evening paper.